ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   }
   ```
-  Above guidelines for empty blocks are valid even if only a `if` block is available.
+  >**Info:** Above guidelines for empty blocks are valid if only an `if` block is available.

+  Example,
   ```ballerina
   if (inProperSallaryRange) {

   }
   ```

-## Match Statement
+## Match statement
-* Closing brace of a match statement should indent and align with the start position of the match statement.
+* Indent the closing brace of a match statement to align it with the starting position of the match statement.

+  Example,
   ```ballerina
   function foo(string | int | boolean a) returns string {
       match a {